delphictruth/whenedenwaslost-01/src/site/notes/Characters/Bardolph Vos.md

 ### Forms

-Bardolph is a rigid [[Lightsaber Combat/Makashi (II)\|Makashi (II)]] specialist with absolutely no deviation in his style.
+Bardolph is a rigid [[Forms & Martial Arts/Makashi (II)\|Makashi (II)]] specialist with absolutely no deviation in his style.
 His technique embodies tight control and economical movements, producing a very precise and deliberate manner of fighting.

 ### Force Beliefs & Usage